-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance breakdown on number of complaints, how timeously we have responded to complainants and the service improvements made as a consequence.
-Both reports were presented to the Audit, Risk and Scrutiny Board on 16 March 2020.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance In addition, the Annual Complaints Report is presented to Board annually.
+This includes a breakdown on number of complaints, how timeously we have responded to complainants and improvements made to complaints handling.
+Both reports are presented to the Audit, Risk and Scrutiny Board.
 6.2.5 Ensuring there is consistency between specification stages (such as budgets) and post-implementation reporting (e.g. financial statements).
 Financial regulations and financial codes The Council has in place financial regulations which set out the responsibilities of the Director of Finance and Resources, who has been appointed as the 'proper officer', along with the responsibilities of the Chief Executive, Directors and other authorised people for the financial affairs of the Council.
-These regulations also set out the responsibilities of the Leadership Board, the Audit, Risk and Scrutiny Board and the various policy boards for financial affairs. bust internal control 6.3.1 Aligning the risk management strategy and policies on internal control with achieving objectives.
+These regulations also set out the responsibilities of the Leadership Board, the Audit, Risk and Scrutiny Board and the various policy boards for financial affairs.
+6.3 Rob ust internal control 6.3.1 Aligning the risk management strategy and policies on internal control with achieving objectives.
 "Risk Matters" - the Council's Risk Management Policy and Strategy The Council has a well-established risk management strategy which is subject to routine monitoring and review.
 Risk Matters is formally reviewed by the Audit, Risk and Scrutiny Board at periodic intervals of not more than 2 years and annually (interim review) by the Corporate Risk Management Group (CRMG) to ensure it reflects current standards and best practice and fully reflects the rapidly changing environment in local government.